ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-mz.md

 To simplify the setup process, prepare some environment variables for the root user.
 These environment variables are used with later operating system commands in this information.

-On both nodes, create a file with the following environment variables and update to your environment.
+On both nodes, set the following environment variables.

 ```sh
 # General settings